Emotional Intelligence

 EQ 360®

-The EQ 360® delves further because it not only contains the self-report assessment of the EQ-i 2.0®, it integrates what other people think of the employee.
-The participant will select raters from the following categories; manager, peers, direct reports, friends & family, and others, and they use the same rating tool, which is why this tool is also referred to as the Multi-Rater Assessment.
+The EQ 360® delves further because it not only contains the self-report assessment of the EQ-i 2.0®, but it also integrates what other people think of the employee.
+The participant will select raters from the following categories: manager, peers, direct reports, friends & family, and others, and they use the same rating tool, which is why this tool is also referred to as the Multi-Rater Assessment.

 EQ Reports